Continuing Education for Insurance Producers

 A. The following are the categories of courses that are approved for continuing education credit:

 a.
-All courses offered by providers located in Rhode Island shall be submitted electronically to the Department for review and approval.
-No fee shall be charged to providers located in Rhode Island for that review.
+All courses offered by Providers located in Rhode Island shall be submitted electronically to the Department for review and approval.
+No review fee shall be charged to Providers located in Rhode Island.
 Any course or program of instruction, seminar or correspondence course approved by the Department shall qualify for the number of hours assigned to it by the Department.

 (1) When the course is given by classroom instruction the number of hours for which it qualifies will be based on the number of actual classroom hours.

-(2) For course given in whole or partly online or by self-study, the provider shall fully describe its calculation of the number of credit hours requested and the basis therefore.
+(2) For courses given in whole or partly online or by self-study, the Provider shall fully describe its calculation of the number of credit hours requested and the basis therefore.

 b.
 In evaluating courses, the Department will be looking for satisfaction of the following criteria: